The Almond and the Seahorse

-The Almond and the Seahorse is a 2022 British independent drama film directed by Celyn Jones and Tom Stern and written by Jones and Kaite O'Reilly, based on O'Reilly's 2008 stage play of the same name.
-The film stars Trine Dyrholm, Meera Syal, Rebel Wilson and Charlotte Gainsbourg.
+The Almond and the Seahorse is a 2022 British drama film directed by Celyn Jones and Tom Stern and written by Jones and Kaite O'Reilly, based on O'Reilly's 2008 stage play of the same name.
+It stars Rebel Wilson, Charlotte Gainsbourg, Trine Dyrholm, Jones, Alice Lowe, Ruth Madeley, and Meera Syal.
+The story follows the lives of two couples who deal with their loved ones who suffer from anterograde amnesia.

 The film premiered at the Zurich Film Festival on 26 September 2022.

 Plot

-Follows the lives of two couples who deal with their loved ones who suffer from anterograde amnesia.